Erasmusbrug: Design

 The bent pylon of the Erasmus Bridge with 16 pairs of front stay cables and 2 sets of back stay cables; back stay cables attached at the minimal height of the third front stay, limiting the cantilever of the upper front cables at the top of the pylon.

 During the preliminary design process, many alternative designs were developed.
 In 1990, one of the review architects, Ben van Berkel, revealed his own design, which was similar to the one Santiago Calatrava used for the Alamillo Bridge in Sevilla, Spain: a single pylon positioned on one side of the river with a backward lean.
 Because the initially designed 150-m-high concrete bent pylon was to act as a counterweight for the 284-m span, the pylon had no back stays.

 In the subsequent engineering feasibility study, a number of significant design changes were made.
 Most importantly, live loads, like 60-ton trucks, would introduce tremendous bending forces into the backward leaning pylon; therefore back stays were added to minimize bending forces.
 The 150-m-high concrete pylon was changed to a 139-m-high steel pylon.
 The overall appearance of the bridge design remained intact, however, which proved to be the decisive factor for its selection.
 In November 1991, the city council chose the highly ambitious backward leaning bent pylon shape and made available the necessary additional funds for the asymmetric bridge.

 The Erasmus Bridge is the result of an unusual design process in which architects and engineers interacted as equals.
 In the end this resulted in a bridge that evidences a full commitment to both technical and aesthetic standards.

 Two box girder spines & transverse sections under the deck of the Erasmus bridge.
 The three tall buildings to the right that have views of the bridge are the KPN Tower, De Rotterdam, and the New Orleans.

-The thin deck profile was not only aesthetically motivated, but also dictated by a number of technical conditions, e.g., there needed to be a clear shipping height in the centre of the span of 12.5m for at least 200m.
-The deck was thus designed with two box girder spines, 2.25m high by 1.25m wide, where the cables were attached to support a deck with 4 traffic lanes and 2 tram tracks in between the two spines.
-The two spines were joined every 4.9m by transverse sections, which were cantilevered out 6.7m either side for the pedestrian and cycle ways.
+The thin deck profile was not only aesthetically motivated, but also dictated by a number of technical conditions, e.g., there needed to be a clear shipping height of 12.5 meters in the centre of the span for at least 200 meters.
+The deck was thus designed with two box girder spines, 2.25 meters high by 1.25 meters wide, where the cables were attached to support a deck with four traffic lanes and two tram tracks in between the two spines.
+The two spines were joined every 4.9 meters by transverse sections, which were cantilevered out 6.7 meters either side for the pedestrian and cycle ways.

 On the concrete piers, the engineers designed the steel tubes within the concrete piers to support the bridge and the architects designed the concrete form around these inner steel tubes as a sculptural form.